angecas/gameApp/README.md

 ## Part II

-- Using user defaults, one can keep the previously selected genre when reopening the app.
+- With user defaults, the app remembers the previously selected genre when reopened.

 https://github.com/angecas/gameApp/assets/72696978/9c8b138c-92f3-4c7d-ba74-063ae05ba791

 ## Part III

-- Limited the favorite genres up to 5, warning the user with global toaster alert.
+- Utilizes global toaster alerts to inform users about app limitations, such as a maximum of 5 favorite genre selections.
-- It is also posssible to see some details of each genre game, by pressing and showing the released date.
+- Additionally, users can view some details of each game genre by pressing and revealing the release date.

 https://github.com/angecas/gameApp/assets/72696978/67bd353c-1e1e-48bf-9632-770211321385